ryansondergeld/php-game/documentation/characters.md

 The minimum allowable points will be 65.

 ## Strengths and Weaknesses
-Each class can have up to five strengths and five weaknesses.
+Each class may have strengths and weaknesses.
 If the attack is against a class with a strenth in that attack, damage will use the weak multiplier (0.5)
 If the attack is against a class with a weakness in that attack, damage will use the strength multiplier (1.5)
 Otherwise, the multiplier will be 1.0.